-Set on a very large estate that was established in 1723, Fernhill House and Gardens is now home to one of our favourite, short walks in Dublin.
+Set on a very large estate that was established in 1723, Fernhill House and Gardens is now home to one of our favourite, very short walks in Dublin.

 Below, you’ll find info on everything from parking at Fernhill Gardens and when they’re open to the story behind the very old Fernhill House.

 Some quick need-to-knows about Fernhill Park and Gardens

 Although a visit to Fernhill House and Gardens in Dublin is fairly straightforward, there are a few need-to-knows that’ll make your visit that bit more enjoyable.

 You’ll find Fernhill Gardens finely plonked upon 34 hectares of land in Stepaside, a stone’s throw from the Dublin Mountains and a short spin from Sandyford.